-he school cafeteria will again serve hot meals daily starting the first full day of school which is August 13.
+The school cafeteria will again serve hot meals daily starting the first full day of school which is August 13, 2018.
 The price of a full Type A meal will be $2.80.
+Reduced price Type A meals for families that qualify will again be $0.40.
 Students who do not want to purchase the Type A meal may bring their lunch or purchase individually priced á la carte items.
 No fast food lunches are to be dropped off for students.

 Althoff Catholic High School has partnered with Teacher Ease to implement a secure internet-based payment system which allows you to conveniently pay for your child’s lunch via debit or credit card.
 This service also allows you to receive automated emails detailing your child’s account balance.